SinaKhalili/notes/voronoi honeycombs.md

 *[ [[Category - Patterns]] ] [ [[Category - Math ]] ] *

-It made me think of my favourite [reddit post](https://www.reddit.com/r/askscience/comments/3i1vd0/this_coconut_oil_melted_during_a_heat_wave_and/); a user is asking about a honeycomb structure in his coconut oil after an earthquake:
+Here's one of my favourite [reddit posts](https://www.reddit.com/r/askscience/comments/3i1vd0/this_coconut_oil_melted_during_a_heat_wave_and/).
+A user is asking about a honeycomb structure in his coconut oil after an earthquake:

 ![honey](/static/img/honey.jpg)